chainloop-dev/chainloop/README.md

 Ops can mix and match with different integrations while **not requiring developers to make any changes on their side**!

+You can see the list of available integrations by running `chainloop integration available list` or by browsing [their source code](./app/controlplane/extensions/).

 ### Role-tailored experience

 Chainloop makes sure to clearly define the responsibilities, experience and functional scope of the **two main personas, Security/Operation (SecOps) and Development/Application teams**.